 50 young women achieve their goal and potentially train as peer mentors.

-Breaking the Cycle is supporting 400 young women in Oxfordshire over the next 2 years.
-They are vulnerably housed, challenged by economic, social and family circumstances, and in many cases close to the Criminal Justice System.
+Breaking the Cycle has already supported over 800 young women and will be supporting a further 400 over the next 2 years.
+They are often vulnerably housed, challenged by economic, social and family circumstances and, in many cases, close to the Criminal Justice System.

 Delivery is where beneficiaries live – hostels, mother/baby units – making it easily accessible and in short training modules, capturing attention span and impacting beneficiaries in “bite-sized” chunks.
 Each beneficiary is receiving a total of two full days of dedicated training, covering individual assessment, life skills coaching, work on individual issues and actions to move them towards their goals, and employability training – creating a CV and practising interview techniques.